neo-project/docs/en-us/sc/test.md

 ## Write unit tests

-For example, you create the following smart contract, the contract is inherited from the FunctionCode, contains three parameters, the return value is int.
+For example, you create the following smart contract, which contains three parameters, the return value is int.

 ```c#